-Copyright 2015, J. David Goldin.
+Copyright 2016, J. David Goldin.

 These are all the programs in the radioGOLDINdex database which credit this artist.
-These listings are accurate as of April 20, 2015.
+These listings are accurate as of July 22, 2016.
 The programs are listed chronologically, partial dates appear first, unknown dates appear last.

-Report contains 1 program.
+Report contains 10 programs.